Web Accessibility and U.S. Law:

 - As an example, take a look at the University of Washington’s accessibility policy:

 UW IT Accessibility Policy - http://www.washington.edu/accessibility/policy/

 Web Accessibility Standards

-While this exhibit focuses on web accessibility within the United States, US law regularly (not universally) refers to the international voluntary standards set forth by the World Wide Web Consortium (W3C) and its Web Accessibility Initiative (WAI).
+US law frequently refers to the international voluntary standards set by the World Wide Web Consortium (W3C) and its Web Accessibility Initiative (WAI).
 In short, the W3C is an international coalition of designers, technologists, accessibility advocates, and host institutions such as MIT.
 Within the W3C, smaller working groups work together, in person, and remotely, over long periods of time, to write and update web accessibility guidelines.

 “POUR” - Perceivable, Operable, Understandable, Robust